lizadaly/utopia-novels/books/arqtiq/book.md

 her as she is backing unconsciously toward it, is an open crevasse trench in use by a workman.
-I startle the air with a scream to Savant, “Call me,” says Charley authoritatively, who looks on the plate, to call Savan himself.
+I startle the air with a scream to Savant, “Call me,” says Charley authoritatively, who looks on the plate, to call Savant himself.
 The latter seeing the dilemma, without leaving his laboratory, touches a button that closes the crevasse behind Mae, as she steps on it safely.
 I hug